From Birth to Death: How Life Events Shape Who We Are

 We cope with traumatic events in a number of ways.
 Many defenses against the difficult experiences may dull the emotional impact but also interfere with learning.
 Leslie Greenberg remarks that many “avoid disturbing emotions by not remembering the painful emotions associated with major life events, even though they remember the events themselves and realize the full impact of what occurred.
 People also engage in stimulus seeking or impulsive behavior to blot out their disturbing feelings” (Greenberg, 2015).

-Daniel Siegel wrote that children learn how to create narrative surrounding life events (Siegel, 2020). these narratives can help or hinder processing of the negative impact of hurtful experiences.
-Muriel James and Dorothy Jongeward suggest that “in the life of every individual the dramatic life events, the roles that are learned, rehearsed, and acted out, are originally determined by a script (James & Jongeward, 1996).
-Basically, our interpretations of life events often has a larger impact than the event itself.
+Daniel Siegel wrote that children learn how to create a narrative surrounding life events (Siegel, 2020).
+These narratives can help or hinder processing the negative impact of hurtful experiences.
+Muriel James and Dorothy Jongeward suggest that “in the life of every individual, the dramatic life events, the roles that are learned, rehearsed, and acted out, are originally determined by a script” (James & Jongeward, 1996).
+Basically, our interpretations of life events often have a larger impact than the event itself.

 Martin Seligman theorizes in explanatory theory that the manner of our causal explanations of events significantly impacts our emotional reaction to them (Burns & Seligman, 1989).